kriszyp/msgpackr/README.md

 ## Browser Usage
 Cbor-x works as standalone JavaScript as well, and runs on modern browsers.
 It includes a bundled script for ease of direct loading.
 For module-based development, it is recommended that you directly import the module of interest, to minimize dependencies that get pulled into your application:
 ```
-import { unencode } from 'cbor-x/unencode' // if you only need to unencode
+import { decode } from 'cbor-x/decode' // if you only need to decode
 ```
 (It is worth noting that while cbor-x works well in browsers, the CBOR format itself is usually not an ideal format for web use.
 If you want compact data, brotli or gzip are most effective in compressing, and CBOR's character frequency tends to defeat Huffman encoding used by these standard compression algorithms, resulting in less compact data than compressed JSON.
 The modern browser architecture is heavily optimized for parsing JSON from HTTP traffic, and it is difficult to achieve the same level of overall efficiency and ease with CBOR.)